 There is also an eternal flame at the front, dedicated to the “unknown soldier” who fell during WWI.
 These monuments are common across Europe since so many soldiers who fell during WWI were never identified, their bodies never returned to their families.

 However, impressive and beautiful as the monument is, the Romans themselves aren’t big fans.
 Locally the structure is known as the Wedding Cake or the Typewriter.
 You can kind of see why…

 Now we’re on the home stretch.
 Turn left and aim for the path between the green area past the Momument to Victor Emmanuel the 2nd, and the big catholic church (Santa Maria di Loreto).
 You will see a tall, intricately decorated column.

-The statue on the top of the column isn’t Trajan, he was replaced with the current statue back in 1587, so the figure you see is Saint Peter.
+The statue on the top of the column isn’t Trajan, he was replaced back in 1587, so the current statue is Saint Peter.

 You used to be able to climb the column, but with so many tourists visiting Rome every year (over 12 million every year!), it was just too much wear and tear on it, so they closed it off a few years back.

 Trajan was a great emperor, the Empire flourished under his rule.
 He also invented something that I, and every other woman out there, can be hugely grateful for!

 He invented the shopping center!
 See that massive half-circle shaped multi-story building towards the left?
 That’s Trajan’s Market, and was an indoor market place, like a Roman Forum but indoor.
 It’s likely that parts of the building was also used as administrative offices for Trajan’s staff, but you are basically looking at the world’s very first shopping center.
 It was 6 stories high and contained 150 different shops, offices and apartments.

 There’s a museum inside, Museum of Imperial Forums, and from here you can visit parts of the market.
 Very interesting, and a lot less crowded than the Colosseum…